What Is Asphalt Resurfacing?

 No Cracks Exist In Your Pavement That Are A Few Inches Deep

-Can You Resurface Over Cracked Payment?
+Can You Resurface Over Cracked Pavement?

 Yes, sometimes.
 Linear cracks (cracks that form nearly straight lines) can be filled with a hot rubberized sealant, referred to as Crack Sealing.
 Alligator cracks require much more extensive work to fix; if a small area has alligator cracking, it can be fixed prior to Resurfacing.
 It is important to remember that if your driveway or parking lot has extensive damage or alligator cracks and truly needs to be replaced, simply Resurfacing it will not be enough.
 Doing constant repairs on your aging paved surface can sometimes be more expensive than if you had just done complete Asphalt Replacement.